-If a student is going to be absent, a parent/guardian should call the office (477-1235) by 8:30 AM and give the reason for the absence.
-A student may be legally excused from school when the absence is due to personal illness or injury, medical appointments, attendance at funeral services, jury duty, family emergency, or upon prior approval of the Director or designee.
-Periodic calls should be made to report on the student's progress during an extended absence (at least once per week).
+If a student is going to be absent, a parent/guardian should call the office (530) 477-1235 by 8:30 AM and give the reason for the absence.
+A student may be legally excused from school when the absence is due to personal illness or injury, medical appointments, attendance at funeral services, jury duty, family emergency.
+During an extended absence, periodic calls should be made to report on the student's progress (at least once per week).
 If a student is under the age of eighteen, absences will only be legally excused when the parent/guardian informs the school by telephone or writes and signs a note listing specific reasons for the absence that are consistent with this policy.
-Students who are eighteen must also provide an in person, telephone, or written note in order for an absence to be excused.
+Students who are eighteen or older must also provide an in person, telephone, or written note in order for an absence to be excused.
 Written notes must be delivered to the school office, which maintains a record of excused and unexcused absences.
-Absences in excess of three days for medical reasons may require a note from a medical practitioner.
+Absences in excess of three days for medical reasons require a note from a medical practitioner.